Quality Control and Testing

 At Banyan Botanicals we are focused on providing our customers with the highest quality Ayurvedic herbs possible.
 We begin with a firm commitment to eco-stewardship, knowing that what is best for the planet is best for all of us.
 At this time, 98% of our bulk herbs are USDA certified organically grown.
 Those that are not certified are organically grown without pesticides and will become certified organic when possible.
 Banyan is the industry leader in certified organic Ayurvedic herbs, offering the largest selection available.

 Superior Quality Control

 We have an extensive system for maintaining the highest possible standards for quality control of our herbs.
-Your health and well-being is our highest priority, and everything we do is managed with that in mind.
+Your health and well-being are our highest priority, and everything we do is managed with that in mind.
 We employ leading experts in the field of Ayurveda, and we have partnered with reputable laboratories in the U.S. and U.K. to ensure the purity and safety of our herbs.